CosmoStatGW/WF4Py/README.md

 ```
 WF4Py/
      ├── WF4Py.py
+            Import of the waveform models in the folder 'waveform_models/' for ease of use
+     ├── waveform_models/
          	Core: implementation of various GW waveform models present in
 				LALSimulation in pure Python
      ├── WFutils.py
 			Auxiliary functions: constants, conversions,